grafana/grafana/docs/sources/alerting/set-up/configure-alertmanager/index.md

 Once you have added the Alertmanager, you can use the Grafana Alerting UI to manage silences, contact points, and notification policies.
 A drop-down option in these pages allows you to switch between alertmanagers.

-{{% admonition type="note" %}}
-Starting with Grafana 9.2, the URL configuration of external alertmanagers from the Admin tab on the Alerting page is deprecated.
-It will be removed in a future release.
-{{% /admonition %}}

 External alertmanagers should now be configured as data sources using Grafana Configuration from the main Grafana navigation menu.
-This enables you to manage the contact points and notification policies of external alertmanagers from within Grafana and also encrypts HTTP basic authentication credentials that were previously visible when configuring external alertmanagers by URL.
+This enables you to manage the contact points and notification policies of external alertmanagers from within Grafana and also encrypts HTTP basic authentication credentials.

 To add an external Alertmanager, complete the following steps.